 - Replacement Card: A charge of $5.00 will be imposed for each replacement card.

-- Balance Transfer Fee: None for the first 90 days; after that time, the fee will be 2% of the amount transferred, not to exceed $25.00
+- Balance Transfer Fee: The fee will be 2% of the amount transferred, not to exceed $25.00

 You will promptly notify the Credit Union of any information that affects your creditworthiness or ability to pay off the loan including but not limited to a change in address or employment.
 You will not apply to increase the credit balance if you have reason to believe that you will be unable to make the scheduled payments.